helixml/docs/pages/docs/text-fine-tune-guidance.md

 ## Reach out!

-Please suggest your own or encourage us to write more on this on [Discord](https://discord.gg/VJftd844GE)!
+Please suggest improvements to this doc or encourage us to write more on this on [Discord](https://discord.gg/VJftd844GE)!